‘Most Important Indian' Hank Adams Dies

 It was from those many trips to jail that eventually treaty-protected fishing rights were upheld by the U.S. Supreme Court.
 The Boldt decision affirmed the tribal right to fish in the usual and accustomed places in common with other citizens.

-Adams’ role in the Tacoma trial was unprecedented.
+Adams’ role in the trial, which took place in Tacoma, Washington, was unprecedented.
 He was a lay-lawyer representing tribal fishing people and the last person to speak at trial.
 The judge considered Adams the most informed person to explain both the treaty and the people.

 As the court case made its way through the process, Adams and Billy Frank found a way to meet with Judge George Boldt in chambers.